bohaigt86/coursera-angularjs/README.md

   .service('MyService', MyService); //Services created this way is SINGLETON
   ```
 ### 3.2 Customized Services with .factory
   Factory is a central place that produces new objects or functions.
 It can produce any type of object, not just a singleton.
-Here we are using it to produce dynamically customizable services.
+Now we are using it to produce dynamically customizable services.

   This is how you register factory function: